-Standard & Poor's uses five qualifiers that limit the scope of a rating.
-The structure of the transaction can require the use of a qualifier such as a 'p' qualifier, which indicates the rating addressed the principal portion of the obligation only.
-Likewise, the qualifier can indicate a limitation on the type of information used, such as "pi" for public information.
+S&P Global Ratings uses the following qualifiers that limit the scope of a rating.
+The structure of the transaction can require the use of a qualifier such as a 'p' qualifier, which indicates the rating addresses the principal portion of the obligation only.
 A qualifier appears as a suffix and is part of the rating.

-1. Federal Deposit Insurance Limit: "L" qualifier
+1. Federal deposit insurance limit: 'L' qualifier